DANS-KNAW/dd-dans-sword2-examples/src/main/resources/example-bags/valid/revision01/README.md

 In revision02 the available date is set to 2025.
 If, by the time you are reading this, this is still in the future, this would embargo any files added to the new version, either as new files or as replacements for existing files.

+License is set to CC0 1.0.

 Revision03
 ----------
 In revision 03 fileD has been reset to RESTRICTED_REQUEST.
 As explained in the previous section, this does NOT enable file access request for the dataset again, because this is a dataset-level attribute.

+License is set to CC-BY-NC-SA 3.0.